Haneul318/Adventure-Works-Sales-Excel-Dashboard/README.md

 ---

 ## 2. Executive Sales Overview (A1)
-Provides a high-level summary of sales KPIs, top products, and demographics.
+Provides a high-level summary of sales KPIs, top products, and demographics

 ![Executive Sales Overview](A1.png)